openxc/reference-vi/docs/README.md

   configured such that Pin 1 (the keyed pin) is Ground, and Pin 2 is +12V.
 This is flipped on the R0.2 PCB.
 A custom cable was created to patch this issue, and is labeled `R0.2 Only`.
-Only use this cable with R0.2 prototypes, otherwise the KBoard TVS Diode D2 and/or the CAN Translator power switch IC7 may be damaged or destroyed.
+Only use this cable with R0.2 prototypes, otherwise the KBoard TVS Diode D2 and/or the VI power switch IC7 may be damaged or destroyed.
 * JTAG CLK line - the JTAG signal RTCK was disconnected on R0.2 boards.
 It has manually been replaced with a wire.
 Occasionally the additional capacitance of this wire can cause JTAG errors - try reducing the JTAG clock rate.
-* JTAG Ground noise - Occasionally JTAG errors can be caused by a ground loop between a USB JTAG adapter and the MicroUSB port on the CAN Translator.
+* JTAG Ground noise - Occasionally JTAG errors can be caused by a ground loop between a USB JTAG adapter and the MicroUSB port on the VI.
 Try removing one or more connections to ground: IE, try powering the prototype from ONLY +5V USB verses the +12V OBD-II supply.
 * Bluetooth connection dropout - Under some circumstances, the RN-41 bluetooth